sferez/sferez/README.md

 #### 🗞️ CLI for [BYBIT](https://www.bybit.com/) crypto-currency exchange for news trading
   - Software up and running allowing a fast and easy access to all derivatives markets

+#### ✳︎ Complex network analysis using Machine Learning
+  - Currently working on a group project providing a effective software solution to complex network analysis using Machine Learning and Deep Learning approaches for resilience, vulnerability, and prediction of complex networks.

+_Note: These projects are not open source for now because they are still running.
+However, I can provide more details if you are interested._

 <h3 align="left">Connect with me:</h3>
 <p align="left">